exponea/exponea-ios/README.md

 ## Installation ##

 Installation event is fired **only once** for the whole lifetime of the game on one device when the game is launched for the first time.
 Besides the basic information about the device (OS, OS version, SDK, SDK version and device model), it also contains additional attribute called **campaign_id** which identifies the source of the installation.
-For more information about this topic, please refer to the [aquisition documentation](http://guides.exponea.com/user-guide/acquisition/).
 Example of installation event:

 ```